Yad: Rationale

 Beyond its practical usage in pointing out letters, the yad ensures that the parchment is not touched during the reading.
+There are several suggested reasons for this, including the mistaken idea that the fragile parchment is easily damaged by skin oils.
+However, the reason provided by the Talmud and other aspects of Jewish tradition state that the original reason was related to ritual purity.

-There are several reasons for this: handling the parchment renders one ritually impure and the often-fragile parchment is easily damaged.
-Moreover, the vellum parchment does not absorb ink so touching the scroll with fingers will damage the lettering.
-While not required when chanting from the Torah, it is used frequently and is considered a hidur mitzvah ("embellishment of the commandment") of reading the Torah.
+While not required when chanting from the Torah, a yad is used frequently and is considered a hidur mitzvah ("embellishment of the commandment") of reading the Torah.

 Manufacture

-A yad can be made of any number of materials, though silver is common, especially used in crowning the yad.
-In some cases, a yad is covered with fabric.
+A yad can be made of any number of materials, though silver is common, especially used in crowning the pommel of the yad.